Melissa Jiménez (journalist)

-Melissa María Jiménez Dionisio (born in Lieja, Belgium on 26 June 1987) is a Spanish sports journalist.
+Melissa María Jiménez Dionisio (born in Liège, Belgium on 26 June 1987) is a Spanish sports journalist working for DAZN.

 Biography

 Melissa Jimenez is the daughter of Antonio Jimenez, (son of Spanish emigrants and born in Granada in 1963) and Luciana Dionisio (Italy).
 She has a younger sister named Sara.
 At the age of 2 years old, she moved to Barcelona, since her father was starting to work in the motorcycle world championship under the orders of JJ Cobas.

 She grew up in a very small town 60 km from Barcelona and always went to the races with her father whenever she could.
 Since she was a child she knew she wanted to work in the MotoGP World Championship.
 She studied Communication Sciences in Barcelona and did an internship at Onda Rambla.
 She spent two years working both on the radio and in 25TV and after finishing her degree she moved to Madrid, where she began to collaborate with MarcaTV.
 A year and a half later SKY Italia offered her to broadcast motorcycles with them and she went to Milan, commented some pre-season training sessions and worked as head of press for the "Forward Racing" Moto2 team.
 In 2013 Mediaset España gave her the opportunity to return to Spain to join their sports newsroom.

 In 2013 she joined Mediaset España's motorcycle broadcasting team as a commentator in the paddock, replacing Lara Álvarez.
 Two years later, Jiménez announced through her Instagram account that she would no longer be part of the Moto GP commentary team.

 In October 2016, she participated as a guest on the fifth season of Antena 3's musical program Tu cara me suena, where she stepped into the shoes of Nelly Furtado to sing the song I'm like a bird.

 In 2022, she is confirmed to join DAZN F1 to be the reporter at Formula 1 circuits.